-Pace alumni can most commonly be found in IT services, the health care industry, and the retail industry, though they are employed throughout a wide range of sectors.
+Graduates of Pace go into IT services, the retail industry, and the health care industry, not to mention a variety of other lines of work.
 The financial services industry is the sector most highly represented among alumni.
-The investment banking industry is perhaps the least commonly worked industry among Pace grads, with less than five percent of former students experienced in this area.
-Consistent with the high SAT scores reported by Pace alumni, former students go on to earn high salaries.
-Those with an education from Pace earn an average of approximately $80K.
+The health care information technology (it) services industry is perhaps the least commonly worked industry among Pace grads, with less than five percent of former students experienced in this area.
+Pace alumni rake in larger-than-average salaries, and they also score high on the SATs.
+Those with an education from Pace earn an average of $80K.

-In the Pace alumni professional community, Certified Scrummasters make the highest median pay (about $132K), though Senior Business Continuity Associates ($103K), and Corporate Controllers ($85K) are close competitors.
-Relative to other positions, compensation dwindles for Administrative Assistants; alumni in this role face average salaries of $49K.
+In the Pace alumni professional community, Certified Scrummasters make the highest median pay (about $132K), though Senior Business Continuity Associates ($103K), and Corporate Controllers (approximately $85K) are close competitors.
+Collecting the smallest paychecks are Administrative Assistants — they bring in $49K.

 Benefits and Perks

-St John's University graduates, who earn approximately $68K on average, make a similar amount to Pace grads.
+Median pay for St John's University grads is $68K, making their salaries most similar to those of Pace grads.
 New School, Seton Hall University, and Adelphi University are also similar to Pace.